Edith Carr: Later life

 In 1911, the Carr family decided to sell their land, but due to legal restrictions it wasn't sold until 1912.
 The remaining land was divided between the siblings.
-Edith rented out the family home and built a spent $5,000 having a cottage built on her share of the estate at 231 St. Andrews Street in 1913.
-The Carr’s other sister, Elizabeth, lived with her there and used her own share of land for a garden plot.
+Edith rented out the family home and spent $5,000 having a cottage built on her share of the estate at 231 St. Andrews Street in 1913.
+The Carr's other sister, Elizabeth, lived with her there and used her own share of land for a garden plot.
 The sisters lived in the cottage until 1916, when Edith and Elizabeth moved back into the family home where Edith continued teaching art lessons.

 Death

 Edith's other sister, Tallie, died in 1919.
 According to records, Edith mourned her sister excessively, as they were always very close.
 It is believed that stress from her grief worsened her underlying health conditions.
 Edith was diagnosed with terminal cancer months later.

-Emily returned home to reconcile with Edith before she died on December 11, 1919 in Victoria.
+Emily returned home to reconcile with Edith before she died on December 11, 1919, in Victoria.